FIWARE/tutorials.Historic-Context-NIFI/README.md

 [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the [IoT Agent for Ultralight 2.0](https://fiware-iotagent-ul.readthedocs.io/en/latest/) and introduce the [Draco Generic Enabler](https://fiware-draco.readthedocs.io/en/latest/) for persisting context data to a database.
-Additional databases are now involved - both the Orion Context Broker and the IoT Agent rely on [MongoDB](https://www.mongodb.com/) technology to keep persistence of the information they hold, and we will be persisting our historical context data another database - either **MySQL** , **PostgreSQL** or **MongoDB** database.
+Additional databases are now involved - both the Orion Context Broker, and the IoT Agent rely on [MongoDB](https://www.mongodb.com/) technology to keep persistence of the information they hold, and we will be persisting our historical context data another database - either **MySQL** , **PostgreSQL** or **MongoDB** database.

-Therefore the overall architecture will consist of the following elements:
+Therefore, the overall architecture will consist of the following elements:

 -   The **FIWARE Generic Enablers**: